Vice President, Global Impact

 Required Skills and Experience

-- Minimum of 10 years' experience in social impact, program management, and/or other support roles within social innovation ecosystems
+• Minimum of 10 years' experience in social impact, program leadership, or related fields

-- Direct lived experience starting and leading a social enterprise strongly preferred
+• Direct lived experience starting or leading a social enterprise strongly preferred

 Skills & Competencies: